Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 The Python script in
 Listing 4.3 shows how this embedding of database queries in Python is done.
-This script establishes a connection to the database transmits the desired SQL query to the database
+This script establishes a connection to the database, transmits the desired SQL query to the database
 (line 7–9), retrieves the query results into a Python array (line 11), and calls a Python procedure (not given) to